-It would be useful to visualize based on gender.
+It would be useful to visualize based on gender, accomplished with the facet_grid() function.

 '''

 Qplot

 qplot(AGEGROUP, data = Mid, geom="bar") +

 facet_grid(~RIAGENDR)

 '''

 To add color we need to use geom_bar instead of geom = "bar" so that we can add an aesthetics (aes) request to color, as a factor of the values in RIAGENDR.